queerzard/JWebServer/README.md

 ## Features

-- Load extensions in form of .class files instead of .html
+- [x]Load extensions in form of .class files instead of .html
-- (.html support will be added in future)
-- An event is being triggered, when accessing contexts.
+- [x]An event is being triggered, when accessing contexts.
-- Cookies!
+- [x]Cookies!
-- Attach files to a response
+- [x]Attach files to a response
-- Get a HashMap that contains the given query instead of the plain string, that hasn't been split
+- [x]Get a HashMap that contains the given query instead of the plain string, that hasn't been split
+- []Automatic AccessHandler indentification.
+- []AccessHandler/Contoller Annotation example: ( @AccessContoller("/the/desired/index") )
+- [].html support
+- []CSS support
+- []Resource support in general. example: ( Dragging images or other types of data into a folder.
+Automatically index resource )
 ## Used APIs

 The JWebServer API is also using a number of apis to function properly: